cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Bashful Beastie

-Equivalent cards to Bashful Beastie (green, creature, with Ward and power/toughness 4/4) include:
+Equivalent cards to Bashful Beastie (green, Beast, interacts with combat/attacking, and self-bounces) include:

 Results: